-Combined laser rapid prototyping technology with the existing precision casting process in foundry to make the foundry shop has the ability to quickly produce all kinds of the wax molds used for precision casting in large size and complex structure, which will reduce a lot of outsourcing costs..
+Combined laser rapid prototyping technology with the existing precision casting process in the foundry to make the foundry shop has the ability to quickly produce all kinds of the wax molds used for precision casting in large size and complex structure, which will reduce a lot of outsourcing costs.

-The development and development of new products saves a lot of precious time and reduces the production cost.
+The development and development of new products save a lot of precious time and reduces the production cost.